UBC-CIC/commit2act/docs/UserGuide.md

 #### 4. Add Members (Only Displayed To Admin or Group Owners)

-- Group owners or admin can invite users to join a group by copy and pasting the group link found in this tab and sending it to the users that they want to add
+- Group owners or admin users can invite users to join a group by copy and pasting the group link found in this tab and sending it to the users that they want to add
 - Private groups will also have their group password available to copy and paste
 - More information about the join group process can be found under [Joining Groups From Group Links](#Joining-Groups-From-Group-Links)
   ![alt text](images/groupProfile/group_profile8.png)